 The vessels were originally expected to displace about 65,000 tonnes, however as construction continued, the revised estimate of 70,600 tonnes was revealed by the Royal Institute of Naval Architects.

-Facilities for crew will include a cinema, gym areas and four galleys manned by sixty-seven catering staff.
+Facilities for crew include a cinema, gym areas and four galleys manned by sixty-seven catering staff.
 There are four large dining areas, the largest with the capacity to serve 960 meals in one hour.
 There are eleven medical staff for the eight-bed medical facility, which includes an operating theatre and a dental surgery.
 There are 1,600 bunks in 470 cabins, including accommodation for a company of 250 Royal Marines with wide assault routes up to the flight deck.

 The carrier’s radars will be the BAE Systems S1850M for long range wide area search, and the BAE Systems Artisan 3D maritime medium-range radar and navigation radar.
 The S1850M has a fully automatic detection and track initiation that can track up to 1,000 air targets at a range of 400 kilometres.
 Artisan can “track a target the size of a soft ball moving at Mach 2 at very low levels over 35 kilometres away”.
 The carriers will also be fitted with a Glide Path Camera to assist with aircraft operation.

 As for propulsion and somewhat understandable given the overwhelming public and news media reaction to the slightest of cost increases, the MoD has decided not to use nuclear propulsion because of its high cost and has chosen a propulsion system based on Rolls-Royce’s integrated electric propulsion system.
 The propulsion system will consist of two Rolls-Royce Marine 36MW MT30 gas turbine alternators, providing over 70MW and four diesel engines providing approximately 40MW, with the total installed power approaching 110MW.